george24601/notes/microservice/db.md

   * migrate queueed data into the new db
   * Verify the consistency, remove double write code, and then point to the new db
   * Note need to handle deletion and udpate carefully

+Partitioned table number needs to be 2^N, because when we mod, if you want to partition again, this can reduce the impact?!